-The MENA Department has the overall management responsibility for DAPP.
-A dedicated MENA DAPP Team is responsible for setting strategic direction, monitoring risks, maintaining strategic dialogue, coordinating with partners of the two programmes, and taking day-to-day decisions on regional and country level aspects of programme implementation.
+The MENA department of the Ministry of Foreign Affairs has the overall management responsibility for DAPP.
+A dedicated DAPP team is responsible for setting strategic direction, monitoring risks, maintaining strategic dialogue, coordinating with Danish partners and taking day-to-day decisions on regional and country level aspects of programme implementation.

 The MENA DAPP Team is headed by a Team Leader, assisted by a desk officer and a Chief Technical Adviser.
-The MENA DAPP Team liaises closely with MENA country desks, Danish embassies, and other relevant MFA departments.
+The DAPP Team liaises closely with MENA country desks as well as Danish embassies; Denmark currently has embassies in two of four DAPP countries, Morocco and Egypt.

 Under DAPP 2017-2022 there were three Senior Technical Advisors (STAs) recruited to support DAPP activities in the four countries.
 These positions will no longer exist under the new DAPP.
-Instead, a MEAL Unit (contracted through public tender), engaged to assist with the strategic level monitoring and information sharing, will incorporate some of the tasks previously assigned to the STAs.
-The MEAL Unit will also support financial management.
-Full MEAL Unit responsibilities are described in section 5.2.
-Responsibilities of a more political and strategic nature that cannot be implemented by the MEAL Unit will be assumed by the MENA DAPP Team.
-The MEAL Unit team will liaise closely with the Monitoring officers in the two Programme Secretariats.
+Instead, a TA MEAL team, contracted (through public tender) engaged to provide assistance to the strategic level monitoring and information sharing will incorporate some of the tasks previously assigned to the STAs.
+Full TA responsibilities are described in section 6.2.
+Responsibilities of a more political and strategic nature that cannot be implemented by the TA will be assumed by the MENA DAPP team.